ultimatemember/jobboardwp/readme.txt

 = Job Categories =

-Job categories allow users to
+You can create custom categories for jobs in the wp-admin and allow users to select a category for their job submission when submitting a job.

 = Settings =

 The plugin provides various settings so you can customize how your job board looks and functions.

-Read about all of the plugin's features at [JobBoardWP](https://jobboardwp.com)
+You can also enable/disable emails and change email text.

+= GOOGLE STRUCTURED DATA: =

+The plugin has been built to work with Google search by adding structured data to job listings.
+This allows job listings to appear in Google job search results.

 = Documentation & Support =